gulfiliz/gulfiliz.github.io/_posts/2026-03-14-logical-operators-code-geometry.md

 **Cycles in the Tanner graph:**

-The **girth** of the Tanner graph — the length of the shortest cycle — is critical for decoding performance.
+The **girth** of the Tanner graph, the length of the shortest cycle, is critical for decoding performance.

 Belief propagation on a cycle-free graph